friflo/Friflo.Json.Fliox/README.md

 Doing this enables features like:
 - JSON validation of entities aka records
 - generation of schemas for OpenAPI or GraphQL
-- generate a single HTML page with full database API documentation
+- generate a single HTML page with a complete schema documentation
 - generate a UML class diagram to visualize a database schema
 - generate types declared by the database schema for various programming languages
 - implementing generic database explorers like the Hub Explorer